-On Day 16 of The Alphabet House theme, our daily topic was Lodges & Dens.
-We’ve learned about other animal homes, like nests, webs and holes but a beaver lodge is really different.
+As part of our Habitats & Homes theme from Experience Early Learning, our daily topic was Lodges & Dens.
+We’ve learned about other animal homes, like nests, webs, and holes but a beaver lodge is really different.
 First of all, we don’t see beavers very often.
-Also their homes are on the water.
-Especially when introducing animals we don’t see in our area much, I like to show the group a video so they can get an up close look and really get a feel for what we’re talking about.
+Also, their homes are on the water.
+Especially when introducing animals we don’t see in our area much, I like to show the group a video so they can get an up-close look and really get a feel for what we’re talking about.
 Here’s one we watched: How Beavers Build Dams video

 Animal Homes: Beaver Lodge